lwindolf/lzone-cheat-sheets/cheat-sheets/Security-News-Feeds.md

 below and drop those you need in your favourite feed reader (even Thunderbird will do).
-Alternatively you can pay [others](http://www.linuxsecurity.com/component/option,com_rss_feeds/) to do it for you :-) If you find broken links please post a comment below!
+Alternatively you can pay [others](http://www.linuxsecurity.com/component/option,com_rss_feeds/) to do it for you :-)

+If you find broken links please use the edit button above!

 ### Unix / Linux Distributions